 top of page

-Five selected applicants will receive pitch coaching from international pitching and story consultant Jan Miller (workshop date: February 17 on Zoom) and performance coaching from actor Mahia Tench (workshop date: March TBC).
+• Five selected applicants will receive pitch coaching from international pitching and story consultant Jan Miller (workshop date: April 9 on Zoom)

-The finalists will each present a five-minute pitch before a jury of industry professionals and a live audience during Making Waves on Friday, March 24 at the Prince George Hotel in downtown Halifax.
+• The finalists will each present a five-minute pitch before a jury of industry folks and a live audience during Making Waves on Saturday, April 20 at the Prince George Hotel in downtown Halifax

 2. A one-sheet including the following: